 In common with most modelling notations, UML comprises mainly rectangles and lines.
 It also has other, so called, ‘adornments‘.

 UML refers to artefacts such as attributes and various graphic devices as ‘adornments’.
-It provides a range of adornments relevant to different stages of a projects, e.g. requirements discovery, design, implementation, etc.
+It provides a range of adornments relevant to different stages of a project, e.g. requirements discovery, design, implementation, etc.

 Use only adornments that are relevant to a particular stage.
 And obviously, only use adornments that you and your stakeholders understand.
 Just because something is available in the UML, it doesn’t have to be used.